Mugengano18/order-pizza/README.md

 - they asked us to get the user input by getting all their flavours
 - to get them and calculate the total price of the entered products
+- the user should enter many orders as he wants

 ### pseudocode

 - I firstly made the html content and style it
 - then after styling i will try to add javascript and jquery in the content to make the website interactive
+- i used the if statement to determine the total prices of all the ordered items
+- I then retrived the user's input using constructer to use it in the if
+- I then made the pop up messages telling the user that we received his or her order

 ## contacts